liatrio/autogov/README.md

 # AutoGov-Verify

-A production-ready tool for verifying GitHub Artifact Attestations with **fully spec-compliant** SLSA v1.1 VSA (Verification Summary Attestation) support and integrated OPA policy evaluation.
+A tool for verifying GitHub Artifact Attestations using [cosign](https://docs.sigstore.dev/cosign/overview/) with SLSA v1.1 VSA (Verification Summary Attestation) support and integrated OPA policy evaluation.

-> **Status**: Production-ready with comprehensive attestation verification, VSA generation, and policy evaluation capabilities.
+> **Note**: This tool supports attestations for container images in the GitHub Container Registry (ghcr.io) and blob attestations with comprehensive attestation verification, VSA generation, and policy evaluation capabilities.

 ## Requirements